amcharts/amcharts3-angular2/README.md

 ### 1.2.0
 * Adding in support for Angular 4
-* It is now possible to omit the id
+* Deprecating the <amCharts> element in favor of the new AmChartsService

 ### 1.1.0
 * Various fixes